 The UEFI in ThinkSystem contains operating modes that pre-define tuning parameters for maximum performance or maximum energy efficiency.
-This paper describes the 4th Gen AMD EPYC processor tuning parameter settings for each operating mode and other tuning parameters to consider for performance and efficiency.
+This paper describes the tuning parameter settings for the 5th Gen AMD EPYC processor (AMD EPYC 9005 family), codenamed "Turin".
+We describe each operating mode and other tuning parameters that should be considered for performance and efficiency.

-Note: The focus of this paper is the parameters and settings applicable to the ThinkSystem SR635 V3, SR645 V3, SR645 V3, SR655 V3, SR665 V3 servers, however most (if not all) discussions equally apply to all ThinkSystem V3 servers with AMD EPYC 9004 processors.
+Note: The focus of this paper is the parameters and settings applicable to the ThinkSystem SR635 V3, SR645 V3, SR655 V3, and SR665 V3 servers, with 5th Gen EPYC processors, however most (if not all) discussions equally apply to all ThinkSystem V3 servers with these processors.